Divisors on graphs, binomial and monomial ideals, and cellular resolutions: Acknowledgments

 \section{Acknowledgments}

 The first author is grateful to Volkmar Welker for his support and many helpful conversations during this project.
 She is also grateful to J\"urgen Herzog for helpful discussions related to regular sequences and flat families.
 The second author would like to thank his advisor Matthew Baker for his support throughout this project and for many useful conversations.
 We would like to thank Bernd Sturmfels for useful discussions.
+We would like to thank Winfried Bruns for valuable comments on an earlier draft of this paper.
+We also thank the anonymous referee for valuable suggestions.

 \begin{bibdiv} \begin{biblist}